CodeAIGit/Scripts/Microsoft Defender/ReadMe.md

 # Microsoft Defender for Identity (MDI) Configuration Scripts

-Comprehensive PowerShell scripts for configuring domain controllers with all necessary policies, auditing, and service accounts for Microsoft Defender for Identity deployment.
+PowerShell scripts for configuring domain controllers with all necessary policies, auditing, and service accounts for Microsoft Defender for Identity deployment.

 ## 👨‍💻 Author Information